 The Nutcracker Dipped in Chocolate

-For its second year, the Chocolate Ballerina Company stages its all-Black version of the holiday classic, with a twist.
+For its third year, the Chocolate Ballerina Company stages its all-Black version of the holiday classic, with a twist.
 The music will blend Tchaikovsky’s score with influences from hip-hop, Brazilian Carnival and Egypt.

 Disney on Ice

 You know the drill, parents: Get the kids out of the house and in their most glittery princess costumes for a couple hours of figure skating set to their favorite Disney movie soundtracks.
-This year, Encanto joins the lineup, so feel free to sing along to “We Don’t Talk About Bruno” because, be honest, you know all the words.
-Also, Frozen, because Disney knows where its bread is buttered.
+This year’s theme: “Magic in the Stars,” continuing its century-long focus on wishing upon a star.
+There’ll be princesses, Encanto, Mickey and Minnie … Also, Frozen, because Disney knows where its bread is buttered.
 Buy the $30 light-up wands and commemorative cups while you’re at it.

 December 24th-January 1st, Wells Fargo Center, 3601 South Broad Street.

 Acrobats, aerialists and more dazzling circus-arts performers create holiday magic with a whole lot of sparking, music and gravity-defying.